kubermatic/docs/content/kubermatic/v2.12/tutorials/10-manage-worker-nodes-via-cli/_index.en.md

 +++
-title = "Manage worker nodes via CLI" date = 2020-01-08T12:07:15+02:00 weight = 100
+title = "Manage Worker Nodes via CLI" date = 2020-01-08T12:07:15+02:00 weight = 100
 +++

 Worker nodes can be managed via the web dashboard as described [here](../08-manage-node-deployments/).
 Once you have installed [kubectl](../07-using-kubectl/), you can also manage them via the command line interface (CLI) in order to automate creation, deletion and upgrades of nodes.

-## List all available nodes
+## List All Available Nodes

 To get a list of all nodes execute: